The Best Rotating Car Seats of 2025

 Why Trust Babylist?

-While researching this guide, we spoke to Joe Colella, Director of Child Passenger Safety at the Juvenile Products Manufacturers Association, a leading industry voice on quality and safety for baby and children’s products and 2020 Child Passenger Safety Hall of Fame Inductee, and Dr. Alisa Baer, a pediatrician and the co-founder of The Car Seat Lady.
-We also spoke with two Child Passenger Safety technicians (CPSTs): Samantha Taylor, founder of Mama Knows Car Seats and Rebekah Kimminau, founder of The Baby Gear Consultant.
-I drew on my own expertise both as Babylist’s gear editor, where I’ve personally tested and reviewed many rotating car seats, and as a parent with over a decade of hands-on car seat experience with my two sons.
-I reviewed car seat feedback from thousands of parents through Babylist’s annual Best Baby Products survey of over 6,000 Babylist users and talked to parents at Babylist for their input.
+Expert POV.
+While researching this guide, I spoke to Joe Colella, Director of Child Passenger Safety at the Juvenile Products Manufacturers Association, a leading industry voice on quality and safety for baby and children’s products and 2020 Child Passenger Safety Hall of Fame Inductee, and Dr. Alisa Baer, a pediatrician and the co-founder of The Car Seat Lady.
+I spoke with two fellow CPSTs: Samantha Taylor, founder of Mama Knows Car Seats and Rebekah Kimminau, founder of The Baby Gear Consultant.
 I also reviewed the latest safety data and recommendations from professional organizations like the American Academy of Pediatrics (AAP) and the National Highway Traffic Safety Administration (NHTSA) and leading voices in child car seat safety such as Safe Kids Worldwide and Car Seats for the Littles.

 How We Judged